 Most of the started blog needs very little bandwidth so StackPath will be costly at the start but becomes a good alternative once your AWS CloudFront expense starts to reach around $10.

 My suggestion would be to use AWS CloudFront till your monthly expense becomes around $5.
-Once you reach to that limit than move to Keycdn and wait till you reach to $10 monthly expense before moving to StackPath.
+Once you reach that limit than move to Keycdn and wait till you reach to $10 monthly expense before moving to StackPath.

 AWS CloudFront Setup